djknight90/owrpc-website/privacy.md

 ## Advertising

 We do not advertise on this site, however may display links to third party affiliates.
-All external links that take you outside of this site are clearly marked and you should consult to respective privacy policies of these third parties independently.
+All external links that take you outside of this site are clearly marked.

-## Third Party Privacy Policies

-Old Windsor Rifle & Pistol Club's Privacy Policy does not apply to other advertisers or websites.
-Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
-It may include their practices and instructions about how to opt-out of certain options.

-You can choose to disable cookies through your individual browser options.
-To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective websites.

 ## Children's Information